alt-magick/Correspondence/README.md

 Technomancy emerges within chaos magic circles, exploring digital tools like computers, smartphones, and the internet for spellcasting and reality manipulation.
 This includes coding sigils into software, crafting magical algorithms, and using social media for large-scale magical workings.

-Controversially, meme magic leverages internet memes to amplify magical intent through their viral nature.
+Meme magic leverages internet memes to amplify magical intent through their viral nature.
 Advances in artificial intelligence prompt experiments with AI-generated sigils and machine learning to optimize magical practices, even creating AI entities as magical servitors.

 Augmented and virtual reality technologies expand chaos magical frontiers, enabling creation of magical spaces in virtual environments and overlaying AR symbols onto the physical world.